thebeansgroup/tbg-react-slider/README.md

 ### Styling

-TBG-React-Sliderdoesn't depend on any external styles for funtionality.
+TBG-React-Slider doesn't depend on any external styles for funtionality.
 However, it can be styled for UI and follows __BEM__ principles.

 The default Block class is `.slider` and can be changed via passing a `className` string as a component prop.